AI Security Workflows: Automated Vulnerability Management

 The output is structured.
 Structured output is parseable.
 Parseable output can be automated.

-Here's where AI transforms security from burden to advantage.
+This is where AI turns security from a burden into an advantage.

 Consider this workflow: